Next Leadership

 Hemlock

-treatment project at Camp Woodruff: SGH partnered with the Boy Scouts to treat a grove of hemlocks on their
+Treatment Project at Camp Woodruff: SGH partnered with the Boy Scouts to treat a grove of hemlocks on their

-volunteers and 7 scouts and scouting adults treated 120 trees.
+scouting adults treated 120 trees.

 The location was

-31 Woodruff Dr., Blairsville, GA 30523.
+31 Woodruff Dr., Blairsville |

 Sun., Apr.
 23 |